LoraZH/react-project/README.md

 Edit or delete their own artworks at any time.
-Purchase artworks from other artists, supporting fellow creators.
+Comment artworks from other artists, supporting fellow creators.

 Authenticated users can:

 View and add comments to artworks, fostering engagement and discussion within the art community.

 Guests can:

-View the public pages such as Home, About, Designs, and Contact.
+View the public pages such as Home, About, Art, and Contact.
 Register/Login with an email and password to access more functionality, like commenting on art and managing their own listings.
 Features